Control System Integrator

 We are a privately held, industrial automation and control systems integrator, providing turn-key engineer-procure-construct services for automation systems in the municipal clean water, utility power, metals, mining, oil & gas, forest products, and manufacturing industries.
-Founded in 1980, the firm now has approximately 205 employees, with remote offices in Chattanooga, TN, Charlotte, NC, Lakeland, FL, Jacksonville, FL, and Texarkana, TX.
+Founded in 1980, the firm now has approximately 205 employees, with remote offices in Chattanooga, TN, Charlotte, NC, Lakeland, FL, and Texarkana, TX.

 10 Benefits of Using a Control System Integrator

 You need all your plant’s systems to work synchronously.
 When systems aren’t integrated, increases in costs and resource consumption are the result.
 This is where control system integrators come in.

 Automation and control system integrators typically are independent entities that use technical and project management activities to integrate commercially available hardware and software from multiple suppliers into a solution for an end-user.
 System integrators’ technical expertise commonly includes electrical design, engineering, programming, testing, commissioning and ongoing support.
 Some integrators focus narrowly on industries, applications, or brands, while others maintain a much broader focus.
 What they have in common is that they provide control, automation, and information solutions for manufacturing, industrial, and clean water processes.

 Here are benefits derived from using a control system integrator.